daronphang/programming-resources/cloud-computing/AWS/services/deployment/products.md

 - Resource tracking
 - Cost and efficiency

+### StackSets

+AWS CloudFormation StackSets extends the capability of stacks by enabling you to create, update, or delete stacks across multiple accounts and AWS Regions with a single operation.

 ## AWS Cloud Development Kit (CDK)

 CDK allows you to define your cloud infrastructure using a programming language instead of YAML i.e. JS, Python, Java, etc. The code is compiled into a CloudFormation template (JSON/YAML).